hadi-ds/mooc/README.md

 This is my Insight project.
+To be completed soon.
 # mooc